newcleo-dev-team/lbh15/README.rst

 This is accomplished by finding the root of the function used to calculate the target property value.
 This functionality is marked as *experimental* since it depends on the specific mathematical formulation of property correlations that are implemented in lbh15.
-The authors cannot guarantee its correct behaviour if such implementations are changed by the user.
+The authors cannot guarantee its correct behaviour if such implementations are changed by the user, or if new properties with non injective correlations are implemented (see :ref:`Advanced usage` section).

 - Initialize :class:`.LBE`, i.e., lead-bismuth-eutectic object knowing its density
   and retrieve the corresponding temperature in Kelvin: